Almost 4,000 years ago, King Hammurabi of Babylon, Mesopotamia, laid out one of the first sets of laws.

 — Arthur Conan Doyle

-Hammurabi was a fair leader and concerned with the well-being of his people.
+Hammurabi was a fair leader (from the little we know about him) and concerned with the well-being of his people.
 He transformed the area, ordering the construction of irrigation ditches to improve agricultural productivity, as well as supplying cities with protective walls and fortresses.
 Hammurabi also renovated temples and religious sites.

 By today’s standards, Hammurabi was a dictator.
 Far from abusing his power, however, he considered himself the “shepherd” of his people.
 Although the Babylonians kept slaves, they too had rights.
 Slaves could marry other people of any status, start businesses, and purchase their freedom, and they were protected from mistreatment.